areaDetector/areaDetector/_sources/ADCore/NDPluginProcess.rst.txt

 - Subtracts a background array which has been previously acquired.
-- Divides by a flat field array which has been previously acquired, and
+- Divides by a flat field array which has been previously acquired, and then multiplies by a flat field scale factor.
-- then multiplies by a flat field scale factor.
+- Adds an offset and then multiplies by a scale factor.
-- Multiplies by a scale factor and adds an offset.
 - Clips to a maximum specified value.
 - Clips to a minimum specified value.
 - Applies a recursive digital filter.